 The Schedule in Part 2 shows the item number, description of service, Schedule fee and Medicare benefit payable in respect of the optometric items.

-Part 3 contains a copy of the Common Form of Undertaking which optometrists are required to sign to participate in the arrangements.
+Part 3 contains a copy of the Common Form of Undertaking for Participating Optometrists which optometrists are required to sign to participate in the arrangements.

 CHANGES INCLUDED IN THIS EDITION